-The Our Ambition fundraising campaign, in addition to the Club's Strategic Business Plan that documents our short and long term financial strategies have been developed to set the financial direction moving forward.
+The Club repaid \$1,016,115 of debt in 2018 and will repay another \$1,000,000 in March 2019.
+The Club' continues to refine its Strategic Business Plan which sets out our short and long term financial strategies that have been developed to set the financial direction moving forward.
 With the Our Ambition commitments made and the execution of our Strategic Business Plan, we aim to pay off all Club debt, improve trading profitability and ensure long term viability.
 The Directors are confident that these strategies will be successful in allowing the Club to continue to participate in the Australian Football League.